The Heart of Disaster Response

-- Reception Centre Operations,
+- Reception Centre Operations

-- Registration and Referrals,
+- Registration and Referrals

-- Meet and Greet,
+- Meet and Greet

-- Resource Acquisition,
+- Resource Acquisition

-- Pet Care,
+- Pet Care

-- Group Lodging, and
+- Group Lodging

-- Volunteer Management.
+- Volunteer Management

-If you would like to be part of the CVESS team, please call 250-334-8890 or email.
+For more information or to become a member of the CVESS team, please call 250-334-6000 or email.

 - If you are already a licensed ham radio operator and are interested in volunteering for the program, contact us at one of the email addresses listed below.

-- If you are interested in volunteering in this activity but do not yet have your amateur radio license, we encourage you to contact us for further information.
+- If you are interested in volunteering in this activity but do not have your amateur radio license, we encourage you to contact us for further information.

 - We provide opportunities to learn more about our program and how you can help during an emergency.
 As a CVERC volunteer, you may give as much or as little time as you have to spare, knowing that you are making a difference by allowing your name to be on our list of potential emergency helpers.
 This is a great way to support your community.